What is Demand? Demand refers to the willingness or effective desire of individuals to buy a product supported by their purchasing power.

 - Direct and Derived demand

-It is a demand for different quantities of a product or service that consumers intend to purchase at a given price and time period assuming other factors, such as prices of the related goods, level of income of consumers, and consumer preferences, remain unchanged.
+Price Demand is a demand for different quantities of a product or service that consumers intend to purchase at a given price and time period assuming other factors, such as prices of the related goods, level of income of consumers, and consumer preferences, remain unchanged.

 Price demand is inversely proportional to the price of a product or service.
 As the price of a product or service rises, its demand falls and vice versa.
 Therefore, price demand indicates the functional relationship between the price of a product or service and the quantity demanded.